Privacy Policy

 Procedures

-• In order to protect the confidentiality of all Pine River participants, he/she will not divulge any identifying information such as names, physical descriptions, addresses, work/school positions, or other data that would allow one to identify another Pine River participant.
+o In order to protect the confidentiality of all Pine River participants, they will not divulge any identifying information such as names, physical descriptions, addresses, work/school positions, or other data that would allow one to identify another Pine River participant.
+This includes published photos or videos.

-• Additionally, he/she will keep all information pertaining to treatment issues in the strictest of confidence.
+o Additionally, they will keep all information pertaining to treatment issues of other PRI clients in the strictest of confidence.

-• The client will be notified before this breach of confidentiality is made unless waiting poses a serious danger of death or serious injury.
+o The client will be notified before this exception to the general obligation of confidentiality is made unless waiting poses a serious danger of injury or death.

-• With the signing of this document the client agrees to the following:
+· With the signing of this document the clien agrees to the following:

-• The client may cancel or modify his/her consent at any time (except where the institute has already taken action on the basis of my consent), as long as he/she does so in writing; and
+o The client may cancel or modify their consent at any time (except where the institute has already taken action on the basis of the consent), as long as they do so in writing; and

 Privacy Principles